mk-fg/python-onedrive/README.md

 It's quite a conventional REST API with JSON encoding of structured data, like pretty much every other trendy modern API, say, github.

-Permissions are set per-path, are inherited for the created objects and **cannot** be changed through the API, only through the Web UI (or maybe proprietary windows interfaces as well).

-Accessible to everyone URL links (of different types - embedded, read-only, read-write, preauthenticated) to any restricted-access object (that is reachable through the API) can be provided though (recursive?), a bit like in tahoe-lafs, but probably without the actual crypto keys embedded in them (not much point as they're kept server-side along with the files anyway).

 Authentication is ["OAuth
 2.0"](http://msdn.microsoft.com/en-us/library/live/hh243647.aspx), which is
 quite ambigous all by itself, and especially when being implemented by